darthwalsh/FireSocket/spec/README.md

 # Testing

+To run individual tests, run `npm run local` to start the firebase emulator.
+Otherise, `npm test` will start the emulator then run the tests.

+While tests are running, http://localhost:9000/.json?ns=testDb will show the state of the local database.

 ## Dependencies

 Other than npm dependencies, the local version of firebase installed with `@firebase/testing` also requires that java is installed locally.